Exploit Writing Tutorial: ROP with Shellcode

 filled with the embedded shellcode and that the the base memory address

-of the new memory area is corectly saved in the
+of the new memory area is corectly saved in the .data section.

 7.4 - ROP CHAIN 3: EIP Redirect